Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: Proposed robust training framework

 Combined with \cref{equ:MI_second}, we have

 The second term on the right-hand side could be further expressed as $I(W,X;S) = I(X;S) + I(W;S|X)=I(W;S|X)$, where $I(X;S)=0$ since $Z$ and $S$ are independent.
-It could be seen from \cref{equ:MI_tradeoff} that the sufficiency $I(Y;W,S|X)$ increases with minimality $I(W,Z;S)$, thereby establishing the trade-off between them.
+It can be seen from \cref{equ:MI_tradeoff} that the sufficiency $I(Y;W,S|X)$ increases with minimality $I(W,Z;S)$, thereby establishing the trade-off between them.

 The objective function is a weighted sum of two mutual information terms with a parameter controlling the trade-off.
-Specifically, the inference accuracy is characterized by the amount of information about the task in the model weights.
+Specifically, task accuracy is characterized by the amount of information about the task in the model weights, quantified by $I(Y;W,S|X)$.
 Intuitively, if the model learns more about the target and the wireless channel conditions, the BS could recover a high-quality feature leading to higher accuracy.
-However, as the minimal sufficient statistic in the IB framework, learning too much about the dataset may result in over-fitting.
+However, as the minimal sufficient statistic in the IB framework, learning too much about the dataset, measured by $I(W,Z;S)$, may result in over-fitting.
 Thus, there is an inherent trade-off between the inference performance and the robustness against channel distortions.
-The objective function in \cref{equ:pib_objective2} formulates such an accuracy-robustness trade-off for the wireless distributed learning system.
+The objective function in \cref{equ:pib_objective2} explicitly formulates such an accuracy-robustness trade-off for wireless distributed learning system.